 14. Gothenburg, Sweden

-In case you get cold, there is nothing better to warm up then a glass of mulled wine, or how they call it here, glögg.
-And if you want to buy some nice Christmas present for your friends and family, there are numerous local handicrafts and traditional decorations to choose from.
+In case you get cold, there is nothing better to warm up than a glass of mulled wine, or how they call it here, glögg.
+And if you want to buy some nice Christmas presents for your friends and family, there are numerous local handicrafts and traditional decorations to choose from.

 15. Riga, Latvia

 The Latvian capital’s main Christmas market is a page out of a children’s fairy tale.
-Located in the Cathedral Square at the heart of Riga’s historical centre, an art nouveau pearl that doubles as a Unesco World Heritage Site, this market is crammed with local handcrafts – candlesticks in Latvian wood, wax candles and hand-knitted winter gear to mention a few.
+Located in the Cathedral Square at the heart of Riga’s historical center, an art nouveau pearl that doubles as a Unesco World Heritage Site, this market is crammed with local handcrafts – candlesticks in Latvian wood, wax candles, and hand-knitted winter gear to mention a few.